particle-iot/docs/docs/connect.md

 - *What’s the problem?* Your Core is missing firmware.
 - *How do I fix it?*

 1. Try a factory reset.
 Hold down both buttons, then release the RST button, while holding down the MODE button.
 The LED should begin flashing yellow.
 Continue holding down the MODE button until you see the Core change from flashing yellow to flashing white.
 Then release the button.
-The Core should begin [flashing blue](https://v.cdn.vine.co/r/videos/E465A8959B1015390893882101760_178fcfd2b3c.4.3.11510817618992331600_MIW9HE1mtZ9H_SpBlKdK1lv2UfmniExCFQHrgJ7iqiFDUiDb0E31bR7GwvB_7wz0.mp4?versionId=eS01KUZ6NaUZgEipSDeVi0rxZENByp1N) after the factory reset is complete.
+The Core should begin after the factory reset is complete.
 2. If you see no flashing lights during factory reset, then your Core may be temporarily nonfunctional.
 If you have a JTAG shield, [contact the Spark team](mailto:hello@spark.io) so we can help walk you through re-installing the Core firmware.
 If you do not have a JTAG shield, please [contact the Spark team](mailto:hello@spark.io) to let us know, and we’ll help you take next steps.

 ## LEDs off and unresponsive